 This project made news in the arcade community, the Tracy Press, and Motherboard Magazine!
-In July 2015, I gave a presentation on Crazy Otto alongside Steve Golson, an original GCC developer.
+At California Extreme 2015, I presented an early version of my Crazy Otto project alongside Steve Golson, an original GCC developer.

 Read on for a detailed recount of my process!